ggalmeida0/ml-algorithms-pros-and-cos/README.md

 ### Weaknesses:
 - **Overfiting** - Decision trees are very easy to overfit the training data, even when you ajust the pruning parameter.

+## Random Forests( classification and regression):
+### Meaninful Parameters:
+- **Number of trees** - It determines the number of trees in the forest, the more trees the more overfitting is reduced which means better scores.
+But at sime point the benefits of score and rescourses such as memory/time must be weighted in.
+- **Max features** - It contribute to the randomness of the model by limiting the number of features that each tree is allowed to account for.
+In general it's good enough to leave the default values for this parameter.
+- **Max depth** - This determines the maximum depth for each tree in the forest.
+It is the same as the parameter in the decision tree.

+### Strengths:
+- **Very powerfull and robust** - Random forests are one of the most popular and successfull machine learning models and they don't require alot of parameter tunning to perform well.
+- **All benefits of decision trees but bettter** - Random forests were made to fix the big problem that a single tree had: overfitting.
+Thus all the benefits of a decision tree carries over to the forest but with the added bonus of not overfitting as often.

+### Weaknesses:
+- **Lots of recsources to build** - It can take a lot of recsources to build the forest, but theres is a workarounf which is to use multiple cores of the CPU when building it.
+- **Bad on sparse high dimesions** - Random forests perform badly on the higher dimenssions sparse datasets, instead the best option might be a linear model.

+## Gradient Boosting Machines:
+### Meaningful Paramaters:
+- **Number of Trees** - Differently from random forests, the number of trees in gradient boosting increases the complexity of the model, thus at some point it will start to overfit.
+A way to tunne it is to make it as high as possible then tune the other parameter.
+- **Leaning Rate** - The learning rate is a factor of how much the following tree is learning from the previous tree.
+It also increases the complexity of the model.
+After tunning the number of trees start to tune the learning rate.
+- **Max depth** - The depth of each tree, it

+### Strengths:
+- **Extremely powerfull** - When tunned correctly it is one of the most powerfull machine learning models
+- **Have tree based model strengths** - It is very good at scaling and perform well on mix of continuous and binary data just like other tree based models.

+### Weaknesses:
+- **Difficult to tune parameters** - It is not straight forward to tune all the parameters correctly since there's a lot different ways to change the complexity.
+- **Long training time** - It can take a long time to train the gradient boosting.

+## Kernelized Support Vector Machines:

+### Meaninful Parameters:

+### Strengths:
+- **Flexible decision boundaries** - For low dimenssions or high dimessions it can solve a lot of different problems.

+### Weaknesses:
+- **Needs
+-**
 ## Credit:
 - *Introduction to Machine Learning with Python by Andreas C. Muller & Sarah Guido*